updated on 20 May 2025

 It’s so easy to consume regular, up-to-date information in our modern world.
 Listening to podcasts and browsing social media are easy and interactive ways for candidates to work on their commercial awareness.
 And, as the world becomes increasingly digital, there are more podcasts and influencers than ever on the legal scene for you to follow and learn from.

-Here are five podcasts we think you should listen to and five social media accounts we’d recommend following.
-The below isn’t an exhaustive list and there are lots of other excellent legal content creators out there to investigate too!
+Here's a non-exhaustive list of some of the podcasts we think you should listen to and social media accounts we’d recommend following.
+Don’t forget there are lots of other excellent legal content creators out there to investigate too!

 FT News Briefing

 The FT News Briefing gives a rundown of important global news stories every weekday morning.
 If you want to keep up to date with business, finance and politics but you don’t have time to look through news pages, these brief 10 to 12-minute episodes are an excellent way to understand current affairs.
-Recent episodes look at Biden’s re-election campaign and whether private equity is worth it.
+Recent episodes look at the US-UK trade deal and updates in AI.

 Talking Law with Dr Sally Penni MBE